Skip to content

 In this job you could be doing work to help the environment.
 You could:

-• help build and repair sustainable systems on trains including lighting, heating and cooling
+• help build and repair sustainable systems on trains – this'll include lighting, heating and cooling

 • working on projects to integrate renewable energy into rail infrastructure